PCWG/PCWG-Share-01/README.md

 * within `PCWG_share_01_main.pdf`, which will also contain the results when run using `knitr`.
 * within `PCWG_share_01_main.html`, which will also contain the results when run using `knitr`.

-#Reporting issues and errors
+#Reporting Bugs and Requesting Improvements
-Please use the issue-tracker at /issues to report issues.
+Please use the [issue tracker](/issues) to report problems or request improvements.

 #Wiki
-Please use the wiki at /wiki as you feel fit.
+Please use [the wiki](/wiki) in this repository as you feel fit.

 #Comments
 This software is provided as is, with no guarantees.